1. Council Membership:

 - The Secretary shall attest to resolutions approved by the Council.
 In the absence of the Chair and Vice Chair, the Secretary shall preside at meetings of the Council and shall perform such other duties as directed by the Chair.

-Executive Committee: The Executive Committee shall be comprised of the three Council officers and meets as needed between regular Council meetings.
+The Executive Committee shall be composed of the three Council officers and meets as needed between regular Council meetings.
 The Executive Committee provides general guidance and serves as a sounding board for the executive director on emerging issues and initiatives.
 The Committee is responsible for the following:

 - Overseeing an annual evaluation of the executive director’s job performance.